A Living and Learning Community

 Introduction to campus life begins during orientation.
 Students from the four colleges under the Columbia umbrella are introduced to life at their College, at the University, and in Morningside Heights.
 All Barnard residential first-years settle into their new home in the Quad where they begin to develop a sense of just what kind of community they've joined.
 Throughout the year, our First-Year Focus program, Barnard's extended orientation, provides academic and co-curricular activities to help first years adjust and get acquainted.
 Students and staff collaborate to design activities for floors, halls, and the full quad on a regular basis, and, at times, incorporate city adventures into the mix.
 New Student Orientation Program.

-More than 90% of students live on campus in one of Barnard’s 12 residence halls.
+More than 90% of students live on campus in one of Barnard’s twelve residence halls.
 Students are encouraged to live on campus both for the convenience and for the rich community experience and close ties students develop.
 Options available include traditional residence halls, suites, and apartments.
 More information, including descriptions and floor plans for each residence hall, is available on the Residential Life & Housing website.
+While a small number of Barnard women live in Columbia residence halls and vice versa, there are a range of options available to accommodate residential needs all within a few minutes walk from classes on either side of Broadway.

 First-year students are housed in double-, triple-, or quad-occupancy rooms in "the Quad" (Brooks, Reid, or Sulzberger Hall) and are required to be on the unlimited meal plan (which has kosher and vegan options) in the Hewitt Dining Hall.
 First-year students may not live in a single, but do have access to singles from the sophomore to senior years.
 Housing requests are made during the summer prior to matriculation (an online application is available to enrolling students).
 First year students may also request a roommate at that time.